 Adiya Prakash’s work included collaborative furniture projects with Pierre Jeanneret through to the reimagining of Le Corbusier’ Sector-10 museum in the form of the Tagore Theatre in Sector-18.
 A moving (yet scholarly) tribute to Aditya Prakash by his son and leading expert in Chandigarh’s history.

 Critical Encounters of Chandigarh Chandigarh is a provocative piece of design, and as India’s Prime Minister Nehru said, ‘It hits you on the head.
 It makes you think’.
 It certainly had its detractors such as Gethin 1973 and Morris 1975 who presented the anti-modernist approach of that decade.
 Walden 1977 attempts to offer a more balanced appraisal and included contributions from those that knew Le Corbusier – although even here we find candid and not altogether complementary critique from the likes of Jane Drew and Maxwell Fry.
 The assault continued with Sarin 1982 who recounts the failure of the Chandigarh plan to provide sufficient housing for the poorest and most vulnerable parts of society, resulting in informal settlements located in the Green Belt and breaches in the design rules by government officials.
+For some such as Raines Ward 1987, Le Corbusier’s masterplan was the antithesis of good planning and city making, especially when located in the Indian context.
 Bhatia 1994 takes a more light-hearted, but certainly insightful assessment of Chandigarh’s first fifty years, including a review of its modified elaborate housing.

 Bhatia, Gautam.
 1994.
 Punjabi Baroque and other memories of architecture.
 New Delhi: Penguin Books.
 Despite Chandigarh’s modernist pedigree many private developments and recent additions introduced more flamboyant, eclectic, and decorative designs.
 This often humorous review gives a forthright analysis of these modifications found throughout Chandigarh.